michaellee8/michaellee8/README.md

 [<img src="https://simpleicons.org/icons/gitlab.svg" alt="GitLab" width="30"/>][gitlab]
 [<img src="https://simpleicons.org/icons/linkedin.svg" alt="Linkedn" width="30"/>][linkedin]

 I am a self-taught Software Engineer from [Hong Kong][2] who have strong interest on engineering backend system, particularly low level, distributed, networking and optimization stuffs.
 I have previously done and accquired skills across the full application and web development stack, including frontend, backend, mobild and devops.
 I have worked for 3 years in a full-time software enginerring role across different fields remotely.
+I am a exteremely fast learner, who learnt from never touched native mobile development to developing and maintaining mobile SDKs on multiple platforms in less than 10 months.

 I would describe myself as a technical focused **problem-solver** who prioritize **quality** over quantity.
 I have a passion to solve hard technical obstacles that others would have gave up, both obstacles from work and from open-source projects that I often work with.
 I also value taking extra time to submit carefully structured and tested bug-free code rather than submitting buggy non-maintainable code to shorten development time.
 I always believe that quality code would boost productivity hence quantity in the long term.